 - 1. The student who has demonstrated exceptional competence in his or her final examination will be awarded the designation 'cum laude' by the Examining Board.
 In that case, the designation 'cum laude' is placed on the degree certificate. - 2.
-In any case, the Examining Board awards the designation 'cum laude' to a bachelor's final examination if all the following conditions are met: - a. all study units of the individual examination programme have been passed or given a satisfactory testimonial; - b. the weighted average of all marks for interim examinations in the individual examination programme, excluding the BSc thesis, is at least 8.00; - the mark for the BSc thesis is at least 8.0. - 3.
-The student who has been granted full or partial exemption for components of the approved individual examination programme on the basis of a study programme at a different institution for higher education is not eligible for the designation 'cum laude', unless the Examining Board decides otherwise. - 4.
+In any case, the Examining Board awards the designation 'cum laude' to a bachelor's final examination if all the following conditions are met: - a. all study units of the individual examination programme have been passed or given a satisfactory testimonial; - b. the weighted average of all marks for interim examinations in the individual examination programme, excluding the BSc thesis, is at least 8.00; - c. the mark for the BSc thesis is at least 8.0. - 3.
+The student who has been granted exemption for components of the approved individual examination programme is not eligible for the designation 'cum laude', unless the Examining Board decides otherwise. - 4.
 The rules for the designation 'cum laude' apply without exception to the flexible programme. - 5.
 The Examining Board has the authority to deviate from the rules for awarding the designation 'cum laude'.